Private equity in Italy: market and regulatory overview

 Fund regulation and licensing

 SGRs are treated as financial intermediaries, which must be authorised by the Bank of Italy to provide collective portfolio management services.
 SGRs must be set up as joint stock companies and have a minimum share capital of EUR1 million.
-SGRs' directors and auditors must satisfy certain reputational, professional and independence requirements.
+SGRs' directors, auditors and general managers must satisfy certain reputational, professional and independence requirements.
 SGR shareholders must satisfy certain reputational requirements.
 An SGR's authorisation is subject to assessment by the Bank of Italy of the SGR's activity programme and organisational structure.

 An SGR that manages private equity funds typically consists of: